This is the multi-page printable view of this section. Click here to print.

 Microsoft SQL Server(DBaaS) Cancel

-You can cancel the unused Microsoft SQL Server (DBaaS) to reduce operating costs.
-However, if you cancel the service, the running service may be immediately stopped, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can cancel unused Microsoft SQL Server (DBaaS) to reduce operating costs.
+However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.

 Caution

-If you terminate the DB, any stored data and, if a backup has been set, the backup data will all be deleted.
+If you terminate the DB, all stored data and any backup data will be deleted.

 To cancel Microsoft SQL Server (DBaaS), follow the steps below.